zengguobing/zengguobing.github.io/_research/2volcano.md

 ## Hydrothermal System of Kirishima Volcanic Complex in Kyushu, Japan

 The Kirishima volcanic complex hosts a widely distributed hydrothermal system in the shallow levels.
-Combining geodetic, geoelectric, geochemical, and petrological analysis, we find that Shinmoe-dake's hydrothermal system deflated during the 2008–2010 eruptions, then was replaced by a magmatic body during the 2011 eruption; the persistent inflation at the Iwo-yama crater during 2014–2019 is driven by liquid–gas two-phase water boiling; the precursory expansion of Iwo-yama's southern and western vents after December 2017 is driven by the upward migration of magmatic fluid.
+Combining geodetic, geoelectric, geochemical, and petrological analysis, we find that Shinmoe-dake's hydrothermal system deflated during the 2008–2010 eruptions, then was replaced by a magmatic body during the 2011 eruption; while at Iwo-yama crater on the north, the persistent inflation around the crater during 2014–2019 is driven by liquid–gas two-phase water boiling; and the precursory expansion of its southern and western vents after December 2017 is driven by the upward migration of magmatic fluid.
 Check more details at our GRL paper ([Yunjun et al., 2021](https://yunjunz.github.io/files/Yunjun_etal-2021-Kirishima.pdf)).

 <img width='800' src='/images/Kirishima_ts.jpg'>